Showing Recognition for Employees Can Increase Satisfaction and Engagement

 4. Write a note.
 We give this advice to franchisors all the time when it comes to making your franchisees feel loved.
 Why not do the same for your corporate employees?
 A handwritten note of thanks from the CEO or a manager is much more personal than an email.
 Think about sending cards with a note inside for birthdays, anniversaries, and other important events.

 6. Acknowledge the mental toll.
-The world has been dealing with the effects of COVID-19 for nearly a year, and it’s taken a mental toll on employees – stress, isolation, burnout.
+The effects of COVID-19 have taken a tremendous mental toll on employees—stress, isolation, burnout.
 (Parents in particular are not okay.)
 Recognizing the burden your employees are under, encouraging them to take needed time off or closing the office for a day “just because”, and if possible, providing access to mental health resources can really make employees feel you support them and appreciate all they are doing despite the challenges.

 7. Ask for feedback.
 Everyone wants to be heard, and giving employees a forum to share their feedback goes a long way to making them feel valued; however, it can feel overwhelming when it comes time to execute, and even more difficult to act on what you hear.
 Most likely, you have some sort of annual review process for each individual employee where you give feedback on their performance (and hopefully) ask for feedback from them.
 That type of feedback is valuable, but there are several issues.
 One, employees may not be comfortable being totally honest in a face-to-face situation, and two, the feedback may not make it back to leadership, especially in a larger organization.
 Finally, there’s no way to benchmark your progress year over year, or against other franchise systems.